benhodgson87/conventional-pull-request-action/README.md

 # conventional-pull-request-action

-A Github Action that enforces the [conventional commit spec](https://www.conventionalcommits.org/en/v1.0.0/#specification) on pull request titles, whilst allowing for linting of scopes to be applied, for example to enforce the use of ticket numbers from issue and project management tracker.
+A Github Action that enforces the [conventional commit spec](https://www.conventionalcommits.org/en/v1.0.0/#specification) on pull request titles, whilst allowing for linting of scopes to be applied, for example to enforce the use of ticket numbers from issue trackers and project management tools.

 Forked from, and heavily based on, Conde Nast's [conventional-pull-request-action](https://github.com/CondeNast/conventional-pull-request-action).